Interior Trim Installation

 - The most important and perhaps the hardest part of interior trim installation are finding the right angles.
 If you prefer doing the installation on your own, using a protractor would be the best way to find the correct angle.

 The next step is to cut the molding.
 For this, what you need is a miter saw.
 First measure the length of all the sections and then pass those measurements to the molding’s back.
-To make sure that everything is perfect, it is always best to have a professional handle the job.

 Now is the actual interior trim installation.
 When installing, it is important to make sure that the angle is oriented without even the slightest of mistake.
 All the trim pieces should be placed and nailed through the center one after the other, until the complete interior trim installation process is done.